Rich Media

 Eye icon

-The irony is that 69% of Canadians believe that their bank is still the best source of financial information and advice.
+This move towards digital banking coincides with a decrease in people’s trust towards banks: the proportion of people who didn’t trust their banks increased from 9% to 14% between 2021 and 2023, and the proportion of people who did trust their banks decreased from 28% to 20% during that same period (Source: Statista).
 So how do you convince people that you offer value if they distrust you?
-Well, if you can provide skeptical customers with effective and engaging tools to do their own research and calculations, to the point that they have a clear understanding of their needs and options before even talking to an advisor, you’ll have gained not only built your customer’s confidence, but also gained their trust.
+Well, if you can provide skeptical customers with effective and engaging tools to do their own research and calculations, to the point that they have a clear understanding of their needs and options before even talking to an advisor, you’ll not only have built their confidence, but also gained their trust.

 That’s where interactive, customizable digital experiences come in.